 The bright colors of all the different movie and television DVD cases and VHS tapes brighten up the room.
 Their rental prices are reasonable, especially when compared to how much physical movies cost when video players first came out.
 Lisa shared that movies used to go for $120 a film.

 Look how far technology has come.
-We can now stream movies for pennies or even buy a scarce VHS for a dollar or so.
+We can now stream movies for pennies, torrent films or even buy a scarce VHS for a dollar or so.
 The store even has specials based on the day.

 With my generation going backward in trends, many are dusting off their VHS players and cassette tapes for an evocative recall to childhood.
 The Video Library has got nostalgia-seekers covered.
 VHS tapes cover a wall near the register, and some of the titles would be the pinnacle of a treasure hunt to find anywhere else.
 While the store does not buy movies, they do accept unwanted ones to put in the Take Whatever box located in front of the store.